NormanMarroquinMonge/video-store-data-structures/README.md

 <h2 id="architecture">🏗️ Architecture & OOP Principles</h2>

 <p>The program utilizes a <b>cohesive yet polymorphic design</b> to implement core OOP principles, ensuring high maintainability and code reusability.
-By decoupling the data structure logic from the business operations, the system can swap between linear and hierarchical collections seamlessly[cite: 26, 30].</p>
+By decoupling the data structure logic from the business operations, the system can swap between linear and hierarchical collections seamlessly.</p>

 <div align="center">
   <br>